 9th Street Italian Market in Philadelphia

 When you get to visit South Philadelphia, don’t miss out shopping in the 9th Street Italian Market, which was established by Southern Italian immigrants in the later 1800s.
-Not only does it offer vegetables and fruits stands, but it also houses ethnic eateries that will make you feel you’re eating and experiencing Italy firsthand.
+Not only does it offer vegetables and fruit stands, but it also houses ethnic eateries that will make you feel you’re eating and experiencing Italy firsthand.

-However, the expansion of both grocery and department stores have threatened small businesses which made the Italian Market rather a weekend activity.
+However, the expansion of both grocery and department stores has threatened small businesses which made the Italian Market rather a weekend activity.
 But today, it is still the most popular tourist destination of the neighboring states.

 The North End in Boston